Supplements

-Should You Really be Putting Collagen in Your Coffee?
-Here's What We Found Out
+Should You Put Collagen in Coffee?
+What Science Says

 Can I put collagen in my coffee?
 Will the heat affect the collagen’s effectiveness?
 These questions have stirred up a steamy discussion among collagen lovers as of late.